Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }
 ```

 Inputs of a new transaction reference outputs of a previous transaction (there's an exception though, which we'll discuss later).
 Outputs are where coins are actually stored.
-We'll discuss outputs and inputs in detail later.

-The following diagram demonstrates the interconnection of transaction:
+The following diagram demonstrates the interconnection of transactions:

 ![Transactions](/images/transactions-diagram.png)

-Pay attention that:
+Notice that:

 1. There are outputs that are not linked to inputs.
 2. In one transaction, inputs can reference outputs from multiple transactions.
 3. An input must reference an output.

-Throughout this article we'll use words like "money", "coins", "spend", "send", "account", etc. But there are no such concepts in Bitcoin.
+Throughout this article, we'll use words like "money", "coins", "spend", "send", "account", etc. But there are no such concepts in Bitcoin.
 Transactions just lock values with a script, which can be unlocked only by the one who locked them.

 ## Transaction Outputs
 Let's start with outputs first: